Updated For Kodi 18!

 Click Install to continue.

-Once you decide to Install an add-on, you’ll be taken back to the Add-on Browser and the installation will begin.
-You’ll receive a notification when the add-on installation has finished.
+Once you decide to install an add-on, you’ll be taken back to the add-on browser and the installation will begin.
+You’ll receive a notification when the installation has finished.

-Once that happens, click back into the add-on and all of those options that were greyed out in the description page will now be available.
+Once that happens, click back into the add-on and all of those options that were grayed out on the description page will now be available.

 The one you’ll probably use most often is the Configure button.
 This is where you’ll find any options that the programmers of the add-on have enabled.
 Many add-ons won’t have anything available on this screen, so don’t be too surprised if it’s empty.